kit-data-manager/webpage/index.markdown

 target="base-repo/index.html"
 background="assets/images/disks.jpg"
 title="base-repo"
-subtitle="a place to be for your data" content="The base-repo is a generic, general purpose research data repository service offering clear, machine-actionable RESTful interfaces for storing, retrieving and managing research data."
+subtitle="A place to be for your data" content="The base-repo is a generic, general purpose research data repository service offering clear, machine-actionable RESTful interfaces for storing, retrieving and managing research data."
 %}